raviiii1/spring-boot-db-replication-2/README.md

 Springboot application to demonstrate master/slave replication using `AbstractRoutingDataSource`.

 **Pros** :
+1. Can be used for any DB-vendors, unlike connector/j which is used only for mysql.
+2. Can be used with multiple DB-vendors.
-1. Instead of using javax's `@Transactional` for routing, one can implement customised anotations.
+3. Instead of using javax's `@Transactional` for routing, one can implement customised anotations.

 **Cons** :
 1. It requires sufficient code changes/refactoring.
 You might not choose this approach for a legacy codebase.